 A member of an LLC with 0 ownership is called a "disinterested party."
 A disinterested party does not have any management or financial interest in the company and cannot vote on company decisions based on the operating agreement.

 Can an LLC Own 50% Of Another LLC?

 Yes, but this is usually the case with series LLCs.
 If the LLC is the subsidiary of a larger company, it can own up to 100% of the other LLC.

 Additionally, if one member of an LLC wants to sell their ownership stake to another party, the LLC will need to be restructured.
-An LLC can own other businesses, but the company must follow state and federal laws regarding ownership percentages.
+An LLC can own other businesses, but the company must follow state and federal laws regarding ownership percentages through the operating agreement.